Computational-Semantics-and-Pragmatics/semantics/README.md

 ### Reading

 * Kearns Ch.
 1
 * Cann Ch.
-1
+1 (recommended)

 ### Task

-* Answer the questions in `editme.md` and commit and push your changes to the repository.
+* Answer the questions in `editme.md` and commit and push your changes to your assignment repository.